mozilla/data-docs/src/concepts/pipeline/schemas.md

 Naming](../../cookbooks/bigquery.md#table-layout-and-naming) for details about the resulting structure of the projects.

-The generated schemas are applied to each of the tables on changes.
+Tables are updated on every push to `generated-schemas`.
 The schemas must be backwards compatible, otherwise the checks in the staging Dataflow and BigQuery instances will fail.
 This must be resolved by pushing a new tip to the `generated-schemas` branch in the schema repository.
 [Valid changes to schemas](https://cloud.google.com/bigquery/docs/managing-table-schemas) include relaxing